Morocco: Geography

-Spanish territory in Northwest Africa neighbouring Morocco comprises five enclaves on the Mediterranean coast: Ceuta, Melilla, Peñón de Vélez de la Gomera, Peñón de Alhucemas, the Chafarinas islands, and the disputed islet Perejil.
-Off the Atlantic coast the Canary Islands belong to Spain, whereas Madeira to the north is Portuguese.
-To the north, Morocco is bordered by the Strait of Gibraltar, where international shipping has unimpeded transit passage between the Atlantic and Mediterranean.

-The Rif mountains stretch over the region bordering the Mediterranean from the north-west to the north-east.
+The Rif mountains stretch over the region bordering the Mediterranean from the northwest to the northeast.
 The Atlas Mountains run down the backbone of the country, from the northeast to the southwest.
 Most of the southeast portion of the country is in the Sahara Desert and as such is generally sparsely populated and unproductive economically.
-Most of the population lives to the north of these mountains, while to the south lies the Western Sahara, a former Spanish colony that was annexed by Morocco in 1975 (see Green March).
+Most of the population lives to the north of these mountains, with Morocco's largest cities encapsulated by the Middle Atlas and the High Atlas mountain range, while to the south lies the Western Sahara, a former Spanish colony that was annexed by Morocco in 1975 during the Green March.
 Morocco claims that the Western Sahara is part of its territory and refers to that as its Southern Provinces.

-Morocco's capital city is Rabat; its largest city is its main port, Casablanca.
-Other cities recording a population over 500,000 in the 2014 Moroccan census are Fes, Marrakesh, Meknes, Salé and Tangier.
+Spanish territory in Northwest Africa neighbouring Morocco comprises five enclaves on the Mediterranean coast: Ceuta, Melilla, Peñón de Vélez de la Gomera, Peñón de Alhucemas, the Chafarinas islands and the disputed islet Perejil.
+Off the Atlantic coast the Canary Islands belong to Spain, whereas Madeira to the north is Portuguese.
+To the north, Morocco is bordered by the Strait of Gibraltar, where international shipping has unimpeded transit passage between the Atlantic and Mediterranean.

 Morocco is represented in the ISO 3166-1 alpha-2 geographical encoding standard by the symbol MA.
 This code was used as the basis for Morocco's internet domain, .ma.